mousamdhakal/wage_analysis/README.md

 # wage_analysis
-data analysis on sample data of wage from an American survey.
+data analysis on sample data of wage from an American survey using R.